 Most symptoms and signs are the same regardless of the cause.
 Exceptions include infiltrative ophthalmopathy and dermopathy, which occur only in Graves disease.

 The clinical presentation may be dramatic or subtle.
 A goiter or nodule may be present.

-Many common symptoms of hyperthyroidism are similar to those of adrenergic excess, such as nervousness, palpitations, hyperactivity, increased sweating, heat hypersensitivity, fatigue, increased appetite, weight loss, insomnia, weakness, and frequent bowel movements (occasionally diarrhea).
+Many common symptoms of hyperthyroidism are due to enhanced sensitivity to adrenergic hormones, such as nervousness, palpitations, hyperactivity, increased sweating, heat hypersensitivity, fatigue, increased appetite, weight loss, insomnia, weakness, and frequent bowel movements (occasionally diarrhea).
 Hypomenorrhea may be present.